mbucchia/OpenXR-Toolkit/FAQ.md

 ## Q: Can the menu be invoked at any time?

 Yes.

-The "Press [...] to bring up the menu" banner is only displayed as a hint during the first few runs of the OpenXR Toolkit, and the menu can be called even when this text is not displayed.

 ## Q: Can you tell me what the best settings are?